Isaac Paredes Preview, Player Props: Rays vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.
+- The pitching staff for the Angels has a collective 9.3 K/9, the sixth-best in the league.

-- The Angels have the 22nd-ranked team ERA among all league pitching staffs (4.59).
+- The Angels' 4.61 team ERA ranks 22nd across all MLB pitching staffs.

-- Angels pitchers combine to allow 153 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- Angels pitchers combine to allow 153 total home runs at a clip of 1.2 per game (to rank 22nd in the league).

+- Silseth (4-1) gets the starting nod for the Angels in his sixth start of the season.
+He has a 3.27 ERA in 41 1/3 innings pitched, with 46 strikeouts.

-- The left-hander last pitched on Saturday against the Houston Astros, when he threw 4 2/3 innings, allowing seven earned runs while giving up six hits.
+- The right-hander last appeared on Sunday against the Houston Astros, when he threw five scoreless innings while giving up four hits.

-- In 21 games this season, the 33-year-old has a 5.28 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .278 to opposing hitters.
+- In 13 games this season, the 23-year-old has amassed a 3.27 ERA and 10 strikeouts per nine innings, while allowing a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.